jktomer/website/content/en/docs/concepts/cluster-administration/flow-control.md

 potentially crashing the API server, but these flags are not enough to ensure that the most important requests get through in a period of high traffic.

-The API Priority and Fairness feature is an alternative to the aforementioned max-inflight limitations.
-This new feature classifies and isolates requests in a more fine-grained way.
+The API Priority and Fairness feature (APF) is an alternative that improves upon aforementioned max-inflight limitations.
+APF classifies and isolates requests in a more fine-grained way.
 It also introduces a limited amount of queuing, so that no requests are rejected in cases of very brief bursts.
 Requests are dispatched from queues using a